How to make a GPS tracker

 The Internet of Things unlocks the most value-driven version of a tracking system, making it feature-rich.
 This brings us to the next point.

 For starters, what might work for a taxi business may be of little avail to a logistics company.
-It goes to show that you can’t develop vehicle tracking software as a one-size-fits-all solution.
+It goes to show that you can’t develop multi-carrier software as a one-size-fits-all solution.
+That said, some features should find their way into all systems, regardless of the business they serve.
+Get the lowdown on six of them.

-Location detector
+Location Detector

 You owe it to yourself to have a tracking system that can pinpoint the whereabouts of your vehicles fleet-wide.
 Knowing where your assets currently are can help you manage your mobile business cost-effectively.
 Think productivity improvements and theft prevention practices.
 Plus, a location detector is a way to track when your drivers use your vehicles for personal trips.